PdoyleC/Watch_Blog/README.md

 ![Watch on wrist image](documentation/paintfco.jpg)
 </details>

+- the watch logo was created in Publisher, and can be found in the documentation folder.
 - Paint was used to design the image.
 - favicon was used for website image tab [Link](https://favicon.io/favicon-converter/)